 The Ohio Women’s Public Policy Network is a coalition unlike any other group in the state.
-Formed in 2015 and convened by Innovation Ohio Education Fund, we bring together more than 30 organizations to work collaboratively to advocate for public policies that build economic opportunity for women and families.
+Formed in 2015 as a program of the Innovation Ohio Education Fund, we bring together nearly 40 organizations to collaboratively advocate for public policies that build economic opportunity for women and families.
 We are united by a shared vision for Ohio in which all women – particularly women of color and other marginalized women – have the resources to thrive and opportunity to lead economically secure, safe, and healthy lives.

 What we stand for:

 Equity is pivotal to our mission as a coalition and should remain a fundamental consideration in all policy creation.
 We recognize that, historically, our country’s laws and policies have reinforced and perpetuated gender discrimination, structural and institutional racism, and bias against marginalized communities.
 The Women’s Public Policy Network is dedicated to confronting and addressing these barriers by working to advance policies that create fair opportunity and equal prosperity for women and families.

 We believe that the measure of success for our state and communities is in large part determined by the success of Ohio’s women.
 Therefore, policymakers must advance public policies centered in equity, fairness, and justice that address the following issue areas: